-- 2.1 Neighbour responses: as part of the public consultation process 7 letters of objection have been received raising the following concerns:
+- 2.1 Neighbour responses: as part of the public consultation process 8 letters of objection have been received raising the following concerns:

 - Overshadowing to no.31.

 - Reduced view to no.27.

 - No detailed measurements on the plan.

 - Increase in scale over existing bungalow.

-- Loss of outlook / light from the veranda of no.27. - Will block sea views to the properties behind. - Endangerment of the cliff top. - Application form states no trees/hedges on the site. - Will devalue neighbouring properties. - Out of character should be a bungalow. - 2.2 Parish Council: no response received (at the time of writing). - 2.3 Local Highways Authority (Norfolk County Council): No objection.
+- Loss of outlook / light from the veranda of no.27.

+- Will block sea views to the properties behind.

+- Endangerment of the cliff top.

+- Application form states no trees/hedges on the site.

+- Will devalue neighbouring properties.

+- Out of character should be a bungalow.

+- 2.2 Parish Council: no response received (at the time of writing).
+The Parish Council expects to meet on 13th September, and any response will be reported verbally to the Development Control Committee.

+- 2.3 Local Highways Authority (Norfolk County Council): No objection.